Ningde: History

-Republican

 In 1934, an Administration Supervision Zone was set up here under the Republic of China.
 After the establishment of the People's Republic of China in 1949, the Fu'an Special Administration Zone was established.
 Finally in June 1971 the Zone was promoted to Ningde Prefecture.
-Xi Jinping served as party chief of Ningde between 1988 and 1990.
+Xi Jinping served as the Chinese Communist Party Committee Secretary of Ningde between 1988 and 1990.

 Culture

 The folk arts in Ningde are varied and colorful.
 Among them bantieji parade (搬铁技), puppet lion dance, and paper art are the most representative.

 The bantieji parade, mostly seen during the Chinese new year, is a folk art performance popularized in Ningde since the Qing Dynasty.
 During the parade, children dressed as characters from various Chinese folklore sit or stand on parade vehicles, which were also decorated to resemble classic scenes such as the Heavenly Palace.
 The vehicles then cruise along the streets in the company of jovial music.

 The puppet lion dance, popular in Huotong Town and Jiaocheng District, originated from toys of the local children.
 The lions, made of colorful fabrics, are connected to wooden racks by ropes.
 Each individual rope controls a part of the lion's body, such as the head, tail or foot.
 The racks are set on vehicles moving through the streets.
 Performers on the vehicles pull on the ropes to make the lions dance or perform various tricks.

 Paper art, mainly practised by women, is a specialty of Zherong County.
 Common forms of the art include traditional flower patterns, words and daily life objects.
 Because of her paper art achievements, Zherong County was named "Home of Chinese Folk Arts" by the Ministry of Culture in 2000.

 The She people have also created and left many precious cultural heritages in their long historical practice.
 Owing to projects in recent years to protect the She heritage, three volumes of She folk tales, songs and proverbs have been published.
 In total, 184 tales, 330,000 words in songs, and 6,000 proverbs have been included.
 Art works have also been produced out of She folklore, which reflects their way of life.

 There are many covered bridges in Ningde, particularly in Pingnan.
-15,000-capacity Ningde Stadium is located in the city.
+The 15,000-capacity Ningde Stadium is located in the city.
 It is mostly used for association football.